chilipeppr/esp32-lua-libraries/README.md

 The client does ping/pong to keep connections alive.
 It works great on Wemos, TTGO, Lolin, Sparkfun, and Adafruit ESP32 devices.

-# Analog Lua Joystick Library
+# ESP32 Lua Joystick Library
 A library for reading on two ADC ports on ESP32 the voltage from an analog joystick like those you can buy on aliexpress.com for $2.
 Has code to debounce the ADC values when the joystick is at the center.
 Has several callback routines for XY position updates.
 See more information at http://chilipeppr.com/esp32